 ABSTRACT.
-We use relative K-theory to develop a common refinement of the existing theories of metrized and hermitian Galois structures in arithmetic.
-As a first application, we derive new results concerning the arithmetic properties of Galois-Gauss sums for weakly ramified Galois extensions of number fields.
+We use techniques of relative algebraic K-theory to develop a common refinement of the theories of metrised and hermitian Galois structures in arithmetic.
+As a first application of the general approach, we then use it to prove several new results, and to formulate several explicit new conjectures, concerning the detailed arithmetic properties of a natural class of wildly ramified Galois-Gauss sums.